markfinger/python-js-host/README.md

 ### PATH_TO_NODE

-A path to a node or io.js binary
+A path to a `node` binary.

 Default: `'node'`

 ### BIN_PATH

-A path to the binary used to control hosts and managers.
+A path to the `js-host` binary used to control hosts and managers.

 If the path is relative, it is appended to the SOURCE_ROOT setting